prometheus-operator/prometheus-operator/Documentation/user-guides/running-exporters.md

 **Filtering targets by label**

-The following snippet will configure Prometheus to scrape metrics from the targets if they have the `team` label set to `prometheus` and `datacenter` not set to `west_europe`.
+The following snippet will configure Prometheus to scrape metrics from the targets if they have the Kubernetes `team` label set to `prometheus` and the Kubernetes `datacenter` label not set to `west_europe`.

 ```yaml
 - sourceLabels: